gvwilson/thirdbit/_posts/2015/2015-11-15-miscellaneous-projects.md

   <li>
     <p>
-      We'd like to rebuild our web site using the same "Feeling Responsive" theme that the <a href="http://datacarpentry.org">Data Carpentry</a> site uses.
+      We'd like to rebuild our web site using the same "Feeling Responsive" theme that the Data Carpentry site uses.
       We've made good progress,
-      but there's <a href="https://github.com/gvwilson/feeling-responsive/issues">a lot left to do</a>.
+      but there's a lot left to do.
       If you have good CSS and web design skills, or if you're up for a bit of Python hacking, this is the job for you.